Types of Pool Cleaners: What’s the Difference?

 How to Install a Pressure-Side Vacuum

 When installing a pressure-side vacuum, the dedicated pressure line in the pool is usually fitted with a quick-release connector.
 This attaches to the vacuum line, which must be adjusted to the correct length of the pool by following the instructions provided.
-All that is required once the vacuum is attached to the pump is to test the wheel speed and adjust the jet on the back for optimal wall climbing.
-Installing the booster pump should be done by a qualified technician.
+Once the vacuum is attached to the pump, all that is required is to test the wheel speed and adjust the jet on the back for optimal wall climbing.
+A qualified technician should install the booster pump.

 Recommended Pressure-Side Vacuums